 4. Board games are beautiful.
 The quality of board games has risen considerably from the old Parker Brothers games.
 Board games typically have professional art work and graphic design, that often holds up better than most other media.

 Further, game pieces aren’t just simple plastic or cardboard chits either.
 Modern board games are filled with nice wooden pieces or even highly detailed miniatures.
 The quality of board games have risen to the point that they are often the coolest looking items in a nerd’s collection.

 5. Modern board games are cool.
 Not to pile on poor ‘ole Monopoly, but many people are surprised by the depth of play of modern board games.
 The best board games of today are incredibly engaging and sophisticated.
 In short, they are cool.

 These aren’t your granddad’s games where you drop a checker into a slot in order to get four in a row.
 No, there is strategy and skill involved, with many of today’s games having a depth that you could play years and not truly master it.

 6. The board gaming community is welcoming.
 Not many niches feel welcoming and inclusive nowadays, but board gaming typically bucks this trend.
 There is a style of game for everyone, and a level of competition where just about anyone can jump aboard.

-Unlike a lot of other industries, the board game community is friendly place.
+Unlike a lot of other industries, the board game community is a friendly place.
 It is friendly in terms of social aspect, in terms of being kind to one other, in terms of inviting new people to the table, and in terms of being welcoming to other people.